apiaxle/blog/_posts/2013-04-05-storing-near-realtime-stats-in-redis.md

 ---

-This was developed as part of a recent rethink of how the popular API proxy [ApiAxle](http://apiaxle.com) handles it's statistical data.

-__Disclaimer__ This is certainly not the only way to tackle this problem and may not be the best, simply the one that worked for this developer on this project.
+This was developed as part of a recent rethink of how the popular API proxy [ApiAxle](http://apiaxle.com) handles it's statistical data so it's quite specific to the associated domain.
+This is certainly not the only way to tackle this problem and may not be the best, simply the one that worked for this developer on this project.

 ## Requirements